What Should I Eat Before A Half Marathon?

 Do I need to perform a carb-depleting run prior to carb-loading?

 Are you confused yet?
 Don’t worry this is simple math.
-Look at this way:
+Look at it this way:

 - carb depletion (subtracting carbs): You run hard – you burn glycogen stores – thus depleting your carbs/glycogen (7 days prior to your half marathon race)